Exclusive: Russia, Venezuela discuss Citgo collateral deal to avoid U.S. sanctions - sources

 Such sanctions, which could include a ban on U.S. oil imports from Venezuela, could undermine Citgo's business model and threaten Venezuelan or Russian ownership of the U.S-based firm in the long term.

-Under a new proposal being discussed this week in Moscow by top executives from Rosneft and PDVSA, the collateral stake in Citgo [PDVSAC.UL] would be exchanged for a package of eight key deals, one of the sources with knowledge of the talks said.
+Under a new proposal being discussed this week in Moscow by top executives from Rosneft and PDVSA, the collateral stake in Citgo would be exchanged for a package of eight key deals, one of the sources with knowledge of the talks said.

 Under the proposed swap, Rosneft would receive: